TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 This function is available only for logged in users.

 Steps:
-* Expand the "Account" tab in the Page Navigation Bar and choose "Logout" option.
+* Expand the "Account" tab in the Page Navigation Bar and choose the "Logout" option.
-* Submit you choice by clicking "Sign Out" button.
+* Submit your choice by clicking "Sign Out" button.
     ![Log out](documentation/testing/logout01.jpg)

 Expected result:
 * A confirmation toast box should be displayed
     ![Log out](documentation/testing/logout02.jpg)
 * "My Profile" tab should not be accessible in the "Account" tab.
-And only basic option should be displayed.
+And only basic options should be displayed.
     ![Log out](documentation/testing/logout04.jpg)

 ### **Add product to the shopping basket**

-This function is available to all users: loged in as well as not loged in users.
+This function is available to all users: logged in as well as not logged in users.
-It allows the user to add product to the shopping basket where the products can be updated, deleted from basket or proceeded to the checkout.
+It allows the user to add products to the shopping basket where the products can be updated, deleted from the basket or proceeded to the checkout.

 Steps:
 * Go to the shop page or to the workshop page.